AI4WA/OpenOmniFramework/docs/index.md

 - API end is built with Django, and have a customised admin interface, which will allow the management of the data sources, and the models.
 - Data side, we have Neo4j, PostgreSQL, and Hard Disk, which will allow the data to be stored in different places.
-- AI module is also a Python package.
+- Agent module is also a Python package.

 #### Client